 Projects by Priority

-Below are links to the introduction and 8 chapters of the NIDRR Program Directory, similar to their format in the hard copy version.
+Below are links to the introduction and 8 chapters of the NIDILRR Program Directory, similar to their format in the hard copy version.
 This online version will be updated and may differ in both content and form from the original print version.
-Please note: This Directory is organized following NIDRR's funding priorities.
+Please note: This Directory is organized following NIDILRR's funding priorities.
 For a listing of projects by project type visit the Projects by Funding Mechanism.

 You may also search the Program Directory from the Program Directory Search page.

 See our publications page to download copies of the Directory.